Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-If you're considering non-surgical options for your dog's torn cruciate ligament, most likely you have a reason.
+If you're considering non-surgical options for your dog's torn cruciate ligament, you most likely have a reason.
 It could be you cannot afford the very expensive surgery or you're looking for a more conservative approach for an older dog.
-It may also be you are trying to learn as much as can about this condition and want to make the best decision for your pal.
-The best way to understand the pros and cons of surgery versus non-surgical options, is by understanding how the ligament works and what happens when it ruptures.
+It may also be that you are trying to learn as much as you can about this condition and want to make the best decision for your pal.
+The best way to understand the pros and cons of surgical versus non-surgical options is by understanding how the ligament works and what happens when it ruptures.

 Owners often notice their dogs are in pain because the dog will not put weight on the affected leg.
 In the case of partial ruptures, the limping is more intermittent.
 The limping tends to worsen with activity and is often more noticeable upon getting up.
 Some dogs may become less active.
 Also, owners may notice sloppy sits with dogs having trouble sitting and a predisposition to sit with the affected leg out to the side.
 In some cases, the joint may swell or there may atrophy of the muscles, which sometimes leads to one leg becoming shorter than the other.

-How did my dog rupture his cruciate ligament? you may ask.
+How did my dog rupture his cruciate ligament you may ask?
 Often, this injury may occur when a dog takes a bad step such as when his lower leg portion gets trapped in a hole and the rest of the leg keeps moving forward.
-In other cases, an overweight older dog may have weakened ligaments that rutpure when the dog jumps off a bed.
-Some large breeds are predisposed to this condition such as mastiffs, Newfoundlands, Akitas, St. Bernards, Rottweilers, Chesapeake Bay retrievers, and American Staffordshire terriers.
+In other cases, an overweight older dog may have weakened ligaments that rupture when the dog jumps off a bed.
+Some large breeds are predisposed to this condition such as mastiffs, Newfoundlands, Akitas, St. Bernards, Rottweilers, Chesapeake Bay Retrievers, and American Staffordshire Terriers.

-Conservative Management: Non-Surgical Cruciate Ligament Treatment in Dogs
+Conservative Management: Non-Surgical Cruciate Ligament Management in Dogs

-The subject of surgery in torn cruciate ligaments seems to be a subject of controversy.
-One thing is for sure: when the ligament is torn, the knee is unstable and the bones are subject to an abnormal range of motion.
-This leads to a cascading effect, where the bones and the meniscus cartilage are subject to wear and tear which lead to degenerative changes.
+Surgery in torn cruciate ligaments seems to be a subject of controversy.
+One thing is for sure; when the ligament is torn, the knee is unstable and the bones are subject to an abnormal range of motion.
+This leads to a cascading effect, where the bones and the meniscus cartilage are subject to wear and tear, which leads to degenerative changes.
 When the meniscus is affected, parts of it may need to be removed or repaired.
-Bone spurs, which develop in deteriorating joints, may start to form as early as 1 to 3 weeks after the rupture.
-A swelling just on the inside of the knee, known as a “medial buttress,” may be a sign that arthritis has set in, in cases where the tear is old.
-Surgery, appears to slows down degeneration, but it's unfortunate that the degenerative changes cannot be reversed once started.
+Bone spurs, which develop in deteriorating joints, may start to form as early as one to three weeks after the rupture.
+A swelling just on the inside of the knee, known as a medial buttress, may be a sign that arthritis has set in, in cases where the tear is old.
+Surgery appears to slow down degeneration, but it's unfortunate that the degenerative changes cannot be reversed once started.

-If you were wondering what would happen if your dog skipped the surgery and was allowed to rest, the prognosis appears to depend on great part on how large your dog is.
-In a study, dogs suffering from a cruciate rupture were studied for 6 months.
-About 85 percent of the dogs who weighed less than 30 lbs improved or regained almost normal function.
+If you were wondering what would happen if your dog skipped the surgery and was allowed to rest, the prognosis appears to depend in great part on how large your dog is.
+In a study, dogs suffering from a cruciate rupture were studied for six months.
+About 85 percent of the dogs who weighed less than 30 lbs. improved or regained almost normal function.
 Only 19 percent of dogs weighing over 30 pounds improved or regained almost normal function.

 However, it's true that there are also stories of dog owners trying the non-surgical route.
-It's an unfortunate fact that not all dog owners can afford the hefty price tag that comes with this type of surgery which often amounts to $3,000.
-Those who cannot afford it, or owners of dogs who due to age or other conditions cannot go the surgical route, often do loads of research and decide to try to help their dogs through what is known as "conservative management."
+It's an unfortunate fact that not all dog owners can afford the hefty price tag that comes with this type of surgery, which often amounts to $3,000.
+Those who cannot afford it, or owners of dogs who due to age or other conditions cannot go the surgical route, often do loads of research and decide to try to help their dogs through what is known as conservative management.
 Those who decide to go this route though have a rough road ahead with lots of uncertainties about the outcome.
-Also, at times this route may turn out being more expensive overtime than the actual surgery.
+Also, at times this route may turn out to be more expensive over time than the actual surgery.

 So what is conservative management when it comes to a dog's torn cruciate ligament?
-It consists of rest, ant-inflammatory drugs, weight loss, braces, swimming, physical therapy, nutritional support, herbs and supplements.
-In this case, rest means no running, jumping or stairs for 6 to 8 weeks.
+It consists of rest, anti-inflammatory drugs, weight loss, braces, swimming, physical therapy, nutritional support, herbs and supplements.
+In this case, rest means no running, jumping or stairs for six to eight weeks.
 The dog will need to be sent on-leash to potty.
 However, it appears that too much rest won't work either.
-A dog crated all day may get get stiff.
+A dog crated all day may get stiff.
 Better off being confined in a small room or an ex-pen.